outdreamer/build-a-cure/docs/tasks/poc.md

   interface_objects['solution'] = 'energy units used for 6 minutes at speed 2'
   interface_objects['solution_output_format'] = 'energy units used for 6 minutes at speed 2'
   interface_objects['standardized_problem_statement'] = standardize_problem_statement(problem_statement, interface_objects)

   '''
   def standardize_problem_statement(problem_statement, interface_objects):
     - identifies that 'minutes at a speed' is not a useful standard bc speed relies on time & time is already embedded in the minute count, so it should isolate these inputs
     - identifies that speed 1 & 2 are values of the important variable to relate for 'standardization' intent
+    - identify proxy variables of input/output format (energy usage): exercise type units
+    - identify variables in common for problem input (5 = 5b + 3a) & solution output (x = 6b): exercise type units
+    - identify variables that are both proxy variables of input/output formats and variable in common for input/output
     - identifies that 'exercise type unit' is the most useful way to format the 'minutes of an exercise type' or 'minutes at a speed' variable structures
       - bc the variables of minutes & exercise type don't add information that is useful for finding energy units at a different number of minutes & a related/equal exercise type/speed, so its safe to compress/abstract them into one combined variable 'exercise type 1 unit' (rather than a variable structure of a 'variable given/applied to another variable' like 'minute of exercise type 1', or 'minute at speed 1')